murali2601/murali2601/README.md

-Hi, I am from Krishnagiri, TamilNadu, India.
+Hi, I am from Tirupathur, TamilNadu, India.
 Completed B.E.
 Computer Science and Engineering at Velammal Institute of Technology, Chennai., having a overall CGPA of 8.90/10 under Anna University, Chennai.
 Having a vast experience in UI/UX Designing, Web-Designing and Web-Development.
 Also I had deployed them on the free hosting called Netlify platform, you can check them onto my profile section.

 Having a strength of helping my friends and teammates at any kind of situation making their things easier.
 So far, throughout my academics, I have learnt the following languages, 👍 C programming